kgaughan/adjunct/docs/adjunct.totp.md

 ```

 To allow the object to be stored in a user's profile, you can use the `to_dict`
-method to you can serialise it as JSON or another format, and subsequently
+method so you can serialise it as JSON or another format, and subsequently
 recreate the object using the `from_dict` class method.

 ```py